 On April 24, 2012, the Company's board of directors declared a dividend to the stockholders of the Company, of an aggregate of 450,000 shares of common stock of ClearSign.
 The dividend was at the rate of 0.05513475 shares of ClearSign for each share of common stock of the Company, which equates to one share of common stock of ClearSign for approximately 18.137 shares of the Company's common stock.
 The record date of the dividend was May 9, 2012, and the payment date of the dividend was May 23, 2012.
+As of June 30, 2013, the Company has sold its remaining shares of ClearSign.

-As of March 31, 2013, the Company had no employees, and the Company relies on outside contractors to perform basic and necessary services.
+As of June 30, 2013, the Company had no employees, and the Company relies on outside contractors to perform basic and necessary services.